ManishLade/coding-practice/how-to-success-in-coding-interview.md

 	3. Common:
 Both DFS and BFS needs an additional array (boolean[,] or boolean[][]) to store whether current point is visited or not.
 It could prevent the the algorithm gets stuck in cycle.

+Path related issue: Use a dictionary or hashtable to store the detected / known path.

 ## Advanced Data Structure
 ## Disjoint Set
 * Pattern & Technique